 The Pen Ruler

 Stationery binders would usually rule the blank books they produced, inking in horizontal lines to write on and vertical lines to write between, a practice that goes back to the Middle Ages.
 When ruling was done by hand using cylindrical rulers and dip pens, the time that went into ruling an account book must have been the largest single component in its price.
-Early in the 19th century the pen-ruling machine was invented (2); in the accustomed manner of machinery, this reduced the cost of wages for ruling but also became the greatest capital expense in the stationery binder’s shop.
+Early in the 19th century the pen-ruling machine was invented (2); this reduced the cost of wages for ruling but also became the greatest capital expense in the stationery binder’s shop.
 This change is reflected in the American directories of the later 19th century, which used the term “blank book manufacturers” for what the English continued to call vellum binders.
 The factory had taken over from the craftsman.

-In the twentieth century the simpler disc-ruling machine took over the ruling of plain lined paper, replacing individual cam-operated pens with rotating discs; however, disk-ruling was less versatile than pen-ruling, for instance it lacked the capacity to do stop-ruling (4).
+In the twentieth century the simpler disc-ruling machine took over the ruling of plain lined paper, replacing individual cam-operated pens with rotating discs; however, disk-ruling was less versatile than pen-ruling: it lacked the capacity to do stop-ruling (4).
 Some more complicated accounting pages began to be printed by offset.
-However, even the change from bound account books to loose-leaf accounting systems did not do away with the need for pen ruling: most businesses needed slightly different accounting systems, and this meant that the short-run capabilities of pen-ruling kept it viable, despite the slow speed and crankiness of the machines.
+However, even the change from bound account books to loose-leaf accounting systems did not do away with the need for pen ruling: most businesses needed slightly different accounting systems, and this meant that the short-run capabilities of pen-rulers kept them viable, despite the slow speed and crankiness of the machines.
 As late as the late 1960s pen-ruling companies were found all over the United States.
 The spread of computerized accounting, however, killed the pen-ruling industry suddenly and very completely; by the early 1980s pen-ruling machines were so rare that many states were entirely without one.
 The small remaining demand for paper accounting could be served by mass-produced litho-printed pages, less well adapted to the individual need but adequate for many common purposes.

 Between the lines, 1844-1944; an informal history of the W.O.
 Hickok Manufacturing Company, makers of ruling machines since 1844.
 Harrisburg, Pa.: W.O.
 Hickok, 1944.